 Dior’s latest high jewellery collection, Tie & Dior, is artistic director Victoire de Castellane’s audacious attempt at emulating tie-dyed textiles, the result of which is a hypnotic blend of vivid hues and abstract forms.
 The collection comprises over 100 magnificent pieces, ranging from traditional diamond-cluster necklaces to striking mismatched earrings.
-In order to embody the gradating shades of tie-dyed fabrics, de Castellane has incorporated a kaleidoscope of gems in spectacular colours and shapes in the collection.
-And although this is the French jewellery designer’s first experience working with pearls in a Dior collection, it doesn’t stop her from showcasing lustrous pearls in unconventional and asymmetric settings in each dazzling piece of jewellery.
+In order to embody the gradating shades of tie-dyed fabrics, de Castellane has incorporated a kaleidoscope of gems in spectacular colours and shapes in the collection, together with cultured pearls.

 Bvlgari: A stroke of Baroque

 As its name suggests, Bvlgari’s new haute joaillerie collection, Barocko, is inspired by the Baroque architecture of ancient Rome.
 The collection translates the Eternal City’s overt flamboyance and innate sophistication into a series of bold, multi-hued jewels, and is divided into three themes: Meraviglia (Wonder), Luce (Light) and Colore (Colour).
 This being Bvlgari, extremely rare and coveted gems have been sourced from across the globe by creative director Lucia Silvestri, and forged by the brand’s highly skilled artisans into phenomenal pieces.
 The Lady Arabesque necklace, for example, combines pink and violet sapphires from Sri Lanka, Paraiba tourmalines, emeralds and round and drop diamonds, into a joyful extravaganza of Baroque curls.

 Cartier: Wild fantasy